What is Autophagy?

 Housekeeping for cells

-It means that your cells are in the best condition they can be.
+Most usually though, it means that your cells are in the best condition they can be.

 Not surprisingly, autophagy is linked to low chronic illness rates, low neurodegenerative disease levels and increased longevity.